JEKO10/Audiophile/README.md

 ## Project overview

-E-commerce website for headphones, speakers and earphones.
+E-commerce website for headphones, speakers, and earphones.
 It displays their products and all the necessary information about them, like name, price, short description, etc. I have not finished the cart logic yet.
 I look forward to finishing this project.

 ## Built with